May 20-24, 2018:

 May 20 – Opening night

 Introductions, snacks, and presentations specific to our topics.
 Q&A and discussion will be addressed throughout the meeting.
-We will check the weather many times a day to see what is happening throughout the park in order to get the best conditions for infrared, long exposures, and good subjects for B&W.
+We will check the weather many times a day to see what is happening throughout the park in order to get the best conditions for infrared and good subjects for B&W.

 May 21 – 23

-We will get you to the best possible locations for infrared, long exposure, and BW into late morning.
+We will get you to the best possible locations for infrared and BW into late morning.
 After a group breakfast, we’ll be in the classroom processing your images, focusing on efficient and interpretive workflow ideas and techniques to realize your vision.

 May 24 (morning)